sofijacom/KLA-Nvim/README.md

-# Neovim Setup for Ubuntu
+# Neovim Setup for Arch

-This repository contains a setup script to configure Neovim on Ubuntu.
+This repository contains a setup script to configure Neovim on Arch.
 The setup includes installing Neovim, setting up a basic configuration, and installing plugins using Lazy and Mason.
 ## Screenshots
 ### Dashboards(alpha)
 ![Dashboard](img/dashboard.png)